Eocryphops-zz/MultiverseOfDecayManager/README.md

 ####Further Instructions for Modders

-* You'll add a new .xml file that you can copy from the basic of instructional templates listed above, depending on whether you need additional instructions and examples or not.
+* Copy /sodmodmanager/XmlMods/CopyMe-ModXMLTemplate.xml
+ * That's the basic template to be filled in
+* Paste it in /XmlMods/ folder
+ * This is what will be parsed by the system to apply each mod's changes
-* Fill in your own mod data, with all the objects you need in each file.
+* Fill in your own mod data, with all the objects you need in each file
+ * If you need additional instructions and examples, @see:
+ * /sodmodmanager/XmlMods/Instructions - ModXML.xml
+ * /sodmodmanager/XmlMods/FortitudeMod.xml
 * Once you're filled up, and match the excpected structure, then you just run the .jar whenever you make changes that will delete all of your old objects and add the new versions from the .xml in XmlMods.

 This concept essentially leaves you to work in the direct mod file, and run the builder,